jeremyBanks/speedruns/README.md

 Run `cargo run --release --bin normalize` to normalize the data, including only essential fields and records (no rejected or pending runs), and discarding anything that fails validation or integrity checking.

 Run `cargo build --release --run serve` to build and run the server binary, which bundling in a compressed copy of the normalized data generated we generated with `normalize`.
-The server runs at http://127.0.0.1:59330 and doesn't do anything.
+The server doesn't really do anything.

 ## Data